QuentinRa/blog.quentinra.dev/info/java/structure/constructors.md

 * valued constructors (have parameters)
 * constructor of copy (take an object of the class in argument)

-And note that you can call another constructor with ``this( other constructor parameters)`` but this line **must** be the first line of your constructor.
+And note that you can call another constructor with `this(other constructor parameters)`, but this line **must** be the first line of your constructor.

-> **Advanced Note**: a constructor can be private/package/...
-> according to your need.
-Though in most cases you will see public
+> **Advanced Note**: a constructor can be private/package/... according to your need.
+Though in most cases you will see public constructors.
-> constructors.

 ## Example